COSMIIC-Inc/Documentation-Source/docs/Resources/Regulatory/Biocompatibility.md

 :file_folder: **[Click to download a PDF (8.7MB) containing the example BEP](./img/OS-Example-BEP.pdf)**

-Note: This document includes materials, construction, cleaning information of the base COSMIIC System components (PM2, PG4, BP2, electrodes, and network cables).
-Regulatory requirements and information in this document may have been obsoleted since original release of these documents.
+Note: This document includes materials, construction, cleaning information of the base COSMIIC System components (PM, PG4, BP2, electrodes, and network cables).
+Information and regulatory requirements described in this document may have been obsoleted since original release of these documents.
 The recommendations for testing in this document were to a specific use case of the COSMIIC System and should not be taken as advice from COSMIIC nor the creator of the report.
 For up-to-date technical information on the COSMIIC System, please visit the Docs site through cosmiic.org.

 ## Biocompatibility Testing